ogame-tbot/TBot/README.md

 Testing and PR are very much appreciated!

 ## Features
+TBot has a wide variety of useful features.
+They all can be configured and customized editing settings.json.
+Here follows a shot explaination of each of them:

 * Defender: TBot checks periodically for incoming attacks
   * Autofleet: TBot dispatches your endangered fleet and resources on the safest mission possible